Metakino/AMQ-MetakinoScript/README.md

 ### **!!
 Script still in development !!**

-The goal of this script is to allow you to save several lists (If you play on a few different lists or for your training lists) and to load them into the game within just a few clicks.
+The goal of this script is to allow you to save several lists (If you play on a few different lists or for your training lists) and to load them into the game within just a few clicks; avoiding you to go into settings and manually enter the name of the list everytime.
+(I'm looking at yall ladder Top1K players)

 TODO :
 - Setup the localStorage for the Lists